 A camera’s image can be quite large, depending on a number of different factors, and a scan is no different.
-Your scan is probably a .jpeg or a .png file (both graphic file formats), or perhaps a PDF file containing images (stored internally as .png or .jpg).
-The result of a scan is most assuredly not a simple document or text file format.
+Your scan is probably a .jpeg or a .png file (both are graphic file formats), or perhaps a PDF file containing images (stored internally as .png or .jpg).
+The result of a scan is not a simple document or text file format.

 In your case, your scan resulted in a file too big to email.
 There are ways to make it smaller.